 And if you’re ordering your meal solely from the a la carte menu card, a la carte service doesn’t necessarily differ from the service anyone else gets.
 The only difference is that you’ll likely have to coordinate with your server when you want each a la carte dish to hit the table.
 If you want that a la carte side of sauteed spinach to come out with everyone else’s appetizers, make it known.

-But here is a list of a la carte dishes that tend to show up on a la carte menus.
+But here's a list of a la carte dishes that tend to show up on a la carte menus.
 This should give you a decent idea of just what types of menu items are typically served as a la carte dishes.
-What will show up on yours is typically what's most popular on its own—a data point important to menu engineering.
+What will show up on yours is typically what's most popular on its own—a data point important to food menu engineering.

-For this example, we’ll be envisioning an American-style steakhouse that’s open for breakfast.
+For this example, we’ll be envisioning an American-style steakhouse that’s open for breakfast (these items also answer the question of "What is brunch food?").

-An omelette a la carte, for example, would just be the omelette.
+An omelet a la carte, for example, would just be the omelet.
 No slices of fruit, no pancakes, no hash browns.
 Get it?
 Let’s look at a lunch version.

 Looks like a regular menu, doesn’t it?
 That’s because the type of item on an a la carte menu isn’t fundamentally different from what’s on the regular menu.
 It’s just sold individually.